mintel/k8s-notify/README.md

       token: "{FLOWDOCK_TOKEN_SRE}"
 ```

-You can specify multiple teams if required.
+This example defines a `flowdock` receiver (currently the only type supported), and two teams *cluster_ops* and *sre*.

-Notifications will be sent to all matching routes.
+Annotations on the deployment matching the teams will be routed to the flowdock room identified by the injected flowdock-token.

-Note that environment variables are supported in the config (as in the above example).
+Environment variables are supported in the config (see above example).

 ### Annotations

-Enabling notifications for deployments is done through the use of annotations.
+Enabling notifications for Deployments is managed through the use of annotations.

 ```yaml
 apiVersion: apps/v1